CnsMaple/vscode-aider-fish/README.md

 # Aider Composer

+> This plugin is fork from [aider-composer](https://github.com/lee88688/aider-composer), mainly used to fix some issues and add some easy-to-use features

 Aider Composer is a VSCode extension that integrates [Aider](https://github.com/Aider-AI/aider) into your development workflow.
 This extension is highly inspired by [cursor](https://www.cursor.com/) and [cline](https://github.com/cline/cline).

 ![demo](./resources/demo.gif)